CathalShandon/my-first-project/README.md

 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Facebook | on clicking Facebook icon, a new tab opens and redirects to the Facebook website.| PASS Twitter|Checked if submit and reset button works or not.| PASS Youtube| on clicking youtube icon, a new tab opens and redirects to the youtube we.| PASS Instagram| on clicking instagram icon, a new tab opens and redirects to the instagram website.  | PASS
+Facebook | on clicking Facebook icon, a new tab opens and redirects to the Facebook website.| PASS Twitter|on clicking Twitter icon, a new tab opens and redirects to the Facebook website.| PASS Youtube| on clicking youtube icon, a new tab opens and redirects to the youtube we.| PASS Instagram| on clicking instagram icon, a new tab opens and redirects to the instagram website.  | PASS